MileHacker Logo

 Scenic Landscapes

-The drive along the Carretera Ruinas from Palenque town to the archaeological site has continuous views of the lush, rolling jungle landscape.
+The drive along the Carretera Ruinas from Palenque town to the archaeological site has continuous views of the verdant, rolling jungle landscape.
 Many eco-lodges along this road are designed to maximize these natural vistas.

 Journey to San Cristóbal